ubik2/validate-json-action/README.md

 ### Inputs

 - `schema`: Relative file path under the repository of a JSON schema file to validate the other JSON files with.
 Default is: `'./schema.json'`.
-- `jsons`: One or more relative file paths under the repository (seperated by comma) of the JSON files to validate with the schema provided.
+- `json`: One or more relative file paths under the repository (seperated by comma) of the JSON files to validate with the schema provided.

 > Note: `schema` is **required**, otherwise default will be used.